I remember feeling like I was waiting for life to start. Like it couldn’t start–until I saw those two blue lines on the pregnancy test.

 But her laughter–could light up the coldest of rooms on the darkest of nights.
 I mean that.

-Taught you to dance in the rain.
+She taught you to dance in the rain.

 Because, you don’t need to push out a baby to be a life-giver.
 (You just don’t.)

 You become a “life-giver” the moment you are connected to the Life-Giver, Jesus, and share that life with others.
 You only produce “fruit,” lasting fruit, when you are connected to the Vine.
 (See John 15.)
 And when you are connected to Him–JOY inevitably flows out of you.
+And life.

 And you become the kind of person people want to be around.
 (Especially when you bring the take-out and party supplies.;)